Undergraduate Information and Degree Requirements

 - a 2.50 GPA in the appropriate academic department or department approval;

-- completion of all methods courses listed as prerequisites for student teaching with a grade of C (2.00) or higher as well as other departmental requirements;
+- completion of all professional experiences courses, besides student teaching, with a grade of C (2.00) or higher as well as other departmental requirements;

 - Health Education and Physical Education majors and minors are required to have current First Aid and CPR certification prior to student teaching.

-The final student teacher assignment is based upon fulfillment of all established requirements stated above, successful completion of Level II and Level III field experiences (and a minimum of 80 contact hours in PK-12 schools), acceptable professional dispositions, and availability of placement.
+The final student teacher placement is based upon fulfillment of all established requirements stated above, successful completion of EDUC Internship l and EDUC Internship ll (and a minimum of 80-100 contact hours in PK-12 schools), no open Teacher Education Referrals, and availability of placement.

 Exit Requirements

-To be recommended for teaching licensure in Iowa, a student who graduates from the UNI Teacher Education Program must satisfactorily complete all courses in the major and/or minor and the teacher education requirements, have an overall GPA of 2.50 and a cumulative UNI GPA of 2.50, submit fingerprint and waiver cards for mandated FBI background checks, and pass additional exit requirements as prescribed by the major, the Teacher Education Program, the Iowa Board of Educational Examiners and/or the Iowa Department of Education.
+To be recommended for teaching licensure in Iowa, a student who graduates from the UNI Teacher Education Program must satisfactorily complete all courses in the major and/or minor and the teacher education requirements, have an overall GPA of 2.50 and a cumulative UNI GPA of 2.50, demonstrate acceptable dispositions via the absence of any Teacher Education Referrals, complete High Risk Behaviors training, and pass additional exit requirements as prescribed by the major, the Teacher Education Program, the Iowa Board of Educational Examiners and/or the Iowa Department of Education.
 A student not meeting these requirements may graduate but will not receive recommendation for licensure.

 Progressing Through the Teacher Education Program